 It’s essential to recognize that someone’s writing abilities aren’t indicative of their expertise.
 Writing is only one part of research or project development.
 However, readers form their impressions based on the text in front of them.
-Therefore, entrepreneurs and researchers need writing expertise to ensure their work is presented in the best possible light.
+Therefore, medical entrepreneurs and researchers need effective medical writing expertise to ensure their work is presented in the best possible light.

 How Do Medical Writers Help?

 To put it simply, they write.
 Organizations and individuals reach out to medical writers when they want effective medical writing that sounds like it comes from an expert, which it does.

 Medical writers have the training and experience to produce effective medical writing that meets your needs and those of your audience.
 Generally, this entails a professional degree (MD, MS, PhD, etc.) and experience in the related field.
 However, a benefit of hiring medical writers is their flexibility.

 Although they each have their own specialties, medical writers are expected to write on topics outside of their comfort zone.
 This requires and cultivates mental flexibility that lets them tackle various subjects.
 Effective medical writers know the ins and outs of particular formats—including grant proposals, posters, manuscripts, white papers, sales copy, and more.